Anika Kabir Shokh

 Anika Kabir Shokh is a Bangladeshi actress, dancer and model.
-Shokh started her modeling career 2002.
+Shokh started her modeling career in 2002.
 She started acting on TV in year 2008 by acting in Redoan Rony's TV serial FnF: Friends & Family.
 She made her debut in 2010 with Bolona Tumi Amar alongside Shakib Khan.
 She is also a brand ambassador of Banglalink.

 Media works

-Bangladeshi model Anika Kabir Sokh became popular to Bangladeshi media, through her performance in Banglalink Desh Television commercial.
-Shakh acted in several television Bengali dramas named 'FNF', 'Fifty Fifty', 'Diba Ratri Khola Thake', 'Rong', and "College" directed by Pallab Bishwash.
+Bangladeshi model Anika Kabir Shokh became popular in the Bangladeshi media through her performance in a Banglalink Desh Television commercial.
+Shokh acted in several Bengali television dramas, including FNF, Fifty Fifty, Diba Ratri Khola Thake, Rong, and College directed by Pallab Bishwash.

-She played a leading role in several television commercials outside Bengali drama namely 'BD Gura Moshola', 'Uro Lemon', 'Toshin Fan', and 'Banglalink'.
-Her first Bengali movie was 'Bolona Tumi Amar'.
-Later on she has been working in many dramas and telefilms.
+She played leading roles in several television commercials outside Bengali drama, namely 'BD Gura Moshola', 'Uro Lemon', 'Toshin Fan', and 'Banglalink'.
+Her first Bengali movie was Bolona Tumi Amar.
+Later on, she worked in many dramas and telefilms.